oracle/truffleruby/doc/user/jruby-java-interop.md

 JRuby provides a rich set of interop functionality between Ruby and Java, and we attempt to emulate it faithfully in TruffleRuby.
+Currently, this is supported when running on JVM but not on SubstrateVM.

 ## Ruby proxies for Java classes